wjakob/nanobind/docs/api_core.rst

       the value was not present.
 When `T` does not already represent a wrapped Python object, the function performs a cast.

+.. cpp:class:: frozenset: public object

+   Wrapper class representing Python ``frozenset`` instances.

+   .. cpp:function:: frozenset()

+      Create an empty frozenset

+   .. cpp:function:: frozenset(handle h)

+      Attempt to convert a given Python object into a ``frozenset``.
+Analogous to the expression ``frozenset(h)`` in Python.

+   .. cpp:function:: size_t size() const

+      Return the number of set elements.

+   .. cpp:function:: bool empty() const

+      Check whether the set is empty.

+   .. cpp:function:: template <typename T> bool contains(T&& key) const

+      Check whether the set contains a particular key.
+When `T` does not already represent a wrapped Python object, the function performs a cast.

 .. cpp:class:: module_: public object

    Wrapper class representing Python ``module`` instances.
 The underscore at